-Kaleb sprang from his spot, snapped his neck with little to no effort, or remorse then beckoned for Marissa to follow.
+Kaleb sprang from his spot, caught the man in a headlock and snapped his neck with little to no effort, or remorse.
+He then beckoned for Marissa to follow.

 Speechless, she did so without question.
 Marissa tiptoed over the lifeless body and a shudder rippled through her.
 What if he was someone she knew?
 The temptation to remove the mask was there, but she decided against it.
 It was better not to know.

 As they were sprinting down the long hallway, her eyes remained focused ahead to avoid seeing the bodies on the ground.
 Some were residents of the mansion, the others were intruders.
 The stench of death was growing further they went, forcing her to cover her nose.
 Water sprang from her eyes.
 Whether it was from the smell or the rising fear, she didn’t know.

 A girl fled by them, tears streaming down her face with a panic stricken expression.
 She bolted down the stair case.

 She hadn’t seen the wire, and didn’t see much else as her head tumbled down the last few steps and her body followed after, landing on the pile of similar victims.